voyeg3r/dotfaster/vim/wiki/dicasvim.md

 You can use a global negator like this:

-    :%v/:$/-1j
+    :v/:$/-1j

-... (considering all lines (%) for those which don't match the following regular expression (v) /(regular expression of lines ending in colon)/ go to the previous line (-1) and join that line to the next one (j)).
+for those which don't match the following regular expression (v) /(regular expression of lines ending in colon)/ go to the previous line (-1) and join that line to the next one (j)).

 # Destacando as linhas duplicadas